LAYELKMANOJ/Data-Science/README.md

 <P>Data science empowers organizations and individuals to make informed decisions by analyzing data patterns and trends.
 Businesses leverage it to optimize operations, forecast sales, and tailor marketing strategies, while governments use it to create policies and allocate resources efficiently.</p>
 <p>2.
 Advancements in Healthcare<P>
 <p>In healthcare, data science plays a critical role in early diagnosis, personalized treatment plans, and drug discovery.
 Predictive models help doctors identify potential health issues, and genomic data enables customized therapies for individual patients.</p>
+<P> Enhancing Everyday Convenience</P>
+<p>Data science enhances daily life through applications like personalized recommendations on platforms such as Netflix and Amazon, optimized routes on GPS systems, and adaptive technologies in smart homes, which learn and adjust to user preferences.</p>